 A lot of massage therapists struggle with marketing their new technique, feeling confused about how to work with someone’s unusual contraindication, and feel like they don’t have anyone to talk to about it-especially if they live in a town or city with no other barefoot therapist.

-Our private Facebook Tribe has got you covered–it’s super interactive and has amazing community support with quick responses from instructors.
+Our private Facebook group has got you covered–it’s super interactive and has amazing community support with quick responses from instructors.
 We have a membership site with downloadable forms, marketing tools, and perhaps most importantly, videos to recap what you learned in class.
 The post-class support is phenomenal.

 Because our goal is to enrich the massage community as a whole, we blog and post videos on a regular basis.
 This takes a lot of time and effort on our part.